DNG Facebook Group Community Rules

 Jennifer Lachs (founder of Digital Nomad Girls and creator of this group).

-Deya Aliaga Kuhnle (our latest power admin and volunteer DNG superstar)
+Deya Aliaga Kuhnle (our power admin and volunteer DNG superstar)

 Jane Lachs (Admin extraordinaire, and Jenny’s mum)